mdn/content/files/en-us/learn/forms/html5_input_types/index.md

 With the `number` input type, you can constrain the minimum and maximum values allowed by setting the [`min`](/en-US/docs/Web/HTML/Element/input#min) and [`max`](/en-US/docs/Web/HTML/Element/input#max) attributes.

-You can also use the `step` attribute to set the increment increase and decrease caused by pressing the spinner buttons.
+You can also use the `step` attribute to set the increment and decrement caused by pressing the spinner buttons.
 By default, the number input type only validates if the number is an integer.
 To allow float numbers, specify [`step="any"`](/en-US/docs/Web/HTML/Attributes/step).
 If omitted, the `step` value defaults to `1`, meaning only whole numbers are valid.

 Let's look at some examples.
 The first one below creates a number control whose value is restricted to any value between `1` and `10`, and whose increase and decrease buttons change its value by `2`.